What to Know About the Deadly Amtrak Crash in South Carolina

 Why Did The Train Crash?

-The Amtrak train collided with a freight train, authorities said early Sunday morning.
+Amtrak train 91 collided with a freight train, authorities said early Sunday morning.
 The collision caused 5,000 gallons of fuel to spill and authorities are working to contain the leaks.

+The National Transportation Safety Board has launched an investigation into the incident.
+At a briefing on Sunday, NTSB chairman Robert L. Sumwalt confirmed earlier reports that the CSX train was on the right track, and that Amtrak was on the wrong one.
+Sumwalt said he did not know the speed of the train at the time of the crash, and that authorities are still gathering the necessary materials for the investigation, and would be able to provide more information Monday.

+CSX said in a statement its personnel are on site to assist authorities and will provide more details as they develop.

 “We just awoke to violent shaking; I just knew immediately we were off the tracks and I couldn’t believe it was actually happening,” Erin Wittman, a passenger on the train, told MSNBC.